-The page is organized into two main areas: the Sidebar at the left, and the large main panel at the right.
+The page is arranged into two parts: an account / group list on the left, and a main panel on the right.

-- Users and groups appear in the panel at the left of the page.
-The large panel at the right provides more detailed information at-a-glance for each. - The Browser GUI has separate menu bar entries for Accounts (Users) and Groups.
-Depending on the menu item selected, either Users or Groups are listed in the Sidebar. - In the Browser GUI, the sort order of the information displayed can be changed by clicking the main panel column headings. - The buttons below the main panel are used to manage users and groups, as shown in the sections that follow.
+- A list of users and groups are displayed in the list, and the main panel provides the detailed information of each at-a-glance. - The browser GUI has separate menu bar entries for Accounts (Users) and Groups.
+Depending on the menu item selected, either Users or Groups are listed. - In the browser GUI, the order in which the information is displayed can be changed by clicking on the main panel's column headings. - The buttons below the main panel are used to manage users and groups, as shown in the sections that follow.